liviux/Kubernetes-on-Raspberry-Pi-kubeadm-and-GitOps-Guide/README.md

 ---

 TODO list - for next time I re-create the cluster:

-- create a variable file, considering there are ansible playboks, bash scripts, kubernetes manifests, helm charts, argocd manifest, etc. > maybe a file with variables and then a script to re-crete all the files and in the README (variables for everything, including application versions, even a custom dns, IPs, etc.)
+* create a variable file, considering there are ansible playboks, bash scripts, kubernetes manifests, helm charts, argocd manifest, etc. > maybe a file with variables and then a script to re-crete all the files and in the README (variables for everything, including application versions, even a custom dns, IPs, etc.)
-- by default gitea to have an github-like theme
+* by default gitea to have an github-like theme
-- create a beautiful web app with all the cluster dashboards and links to everything
+* create a beautiful web app with all the cluster dashboards and links to everything
-- replace minio as they remove features form community version and exactly when this guide was deployed they put minio comuunity version on maintanance mode
+* replace minio as they remove features form community version and exactly when this guide was deployed they put minio comuunity version on maintanance mode
-- move in secrets all hardcoded passwords
+* move in secrets all hardcoded passwords
-- persistent longhorn ui
-- github trunkates the README on main page so a new solution is needed for the full guide
+* github trunkates the README on main page so a new solution is needed for the full guide
-- a comprehesiv test after each tool/phase that will test multiple things for each tool and how tools interact with each other
+* a comprehesiv test after each tool/phase that will test multiple things for each tool and how tools interact with each other
-- remove skafold
+* remove skafold